Here are some common questions students and families have about applying to and attending Interlochen Arts Camp:

 When will I receive my admission decision?

-For students who have applied to program that do not require an audition or portfolio, the Interlochen Arts Camp Admissions Office will begin sending admission decision announcements on January 4, 2013.
+For students who have applied to program that do not require an audition or portfolio, the Interlochen Arts Camp Admissions Office will begin sending admission decision announcements in early January.
 The admission decision process will continue for each of these programs until it is filled.